Query Builder in Specify 7

 These options allow you to modify the query’s results:

-Count shows the count of results without the query creating them.
+Count shows just the number of results whereas

 Distinct allows concise queries to pull a list of once-off items (such as geography information or localities) without having duplicate entries.
 Checking Distinct will take any duplicate records and link them together.